The French are the 2nd biggest consumers of alcohol in the world.

 Courchevel might be better known for its glitz and glamour, but along with this is an exceptional ski resort that will keep all levels of skier happy.

-The 3 Vallées is home to not only the world’s biggest lift-linked ski area but also to three unique villages, from the uber-luxurious Courchevel, to the chalet community of Méribel and the high-altitude ...
+The 3 Vallées in the French Alps is home to not only the world’s biggest lift-linked ski area but also to a bunch of unique villages.

 Chamonix is a true advanced skiers’ mecca with almost everything about the place grand and sheer.